 To study the formation of episodic memories under natural conditions, it is necessary to systematically define each episodic event and a mechanism to evaluate those memories.
-The extent of memory recall versus failure depends on multiple factors including some which are intrinsic to the subjects themselves (e.g. age, domain knowledge), what contents are evaluated (e.g. single items versus episodic events, meaning and context, degree of similarity between targets and foils), when memory is probed (particularly the time between encoding and testing) and how recollection is evaluated (e.g. objective versus subjective metrics).
+The extent of memory recall versus failure depends on multiple factors including some which are intrinsic to the subjects themselves (e.g. age, domain knowledge), what contents are evaluated (e.g. single items versus episodic events, meaning and context, degree of similarity between targets and foils), when memory is probed (particularly the time between encoding and testing) and how recollection is evaluated (e.g. objective versus subjective metrics)^{2,7,8}.

 Most studies in the field have focused on recollection of words, faces, objects or scenes (e.g. refs 9-15), without considering the temporal and spatial context which is critical to real life memories.
 To understand memory formation under natural conditions, it is critical to incorporate the temporal and spatial contexts that lead to episodic events.
-One approach in this direction has focused on recollection of specific information within narratives.
+One approach in this direction has focused on recollection of specific information within narratives^{4,5,16,17}.
 While several heroic efforts have examined recollection for real-life memories (e.g. refs 4,10,18-20), it is often difficult to systematically study real-life events due to the challenges involved in establishing ground truth, reproducibility, appropriate controls, amount of practice or exposure and other variables.

-An interesting alternative to examining memories for real-life events involves using movies as stimuli21-23.
+An interesting alternative to examining memories for real-life events involves using movies as stimuli^{21-23}.
 Movies contain several important aspects of episodic information that are difficult to deduce from single item studies including temporal sequences, spatial and temporal context, affective components and an underlying narrative.
-Subjects can form vivid and detailed memories for movie events as assessed by cued recall, recognition and metamemory confidence estimates.
+Subjects can form vivid and detailed memories for movie events as assessed by cued recall, recognition and metamemory confidence estimates^{22,23}.

 There have been significant advances in our theoretical understanding of memory, including the brain structures that play a central role in memory formation (e.g. refs 24-28).
-Yet, we still lack computational models implemented in functional algorithms that can explain what dynamic events will be remembered and make
+Yet, we still lack computational models

-Children's Hospital, Harvard Medical School.
-Program in Biophysics, Harvard University.
-UC Berkeley.
-Emmanuel College.
-Correspondence and requests for materials should be addressed to G.K. (email: gabriel.kreiman@tch. harvard.edu)
+1Children's Hospital, Harvard Medical School, Boston, MA 02115, USA.
+2Program in Biophysics, Harvard University, Cambridge, MA 02138, USA: 3School of Psychology, University of Nottingham, University Park, Nottingham, NG7 2RD, United Kingdom.
+4University of California, Berkeley, CA, USA.
+5Emmanuel College, Boston, MA 02115, USA.
+Correspondence and requests for materials should be addressed to G.K. (email: gabriel.kreiman@tch.harvard.edu)

 Figure 1.
 Experimental design and performance consistency.
 (A) Single frame (frame 50946) from the movie showing eye fixations from 25 subjects (each colored circle denotes a separate subject).
 Note that owing to copyright problems, all original images have been replaced in this and all subsequent figures by very similar artistic renderings.
 (B) During each recognition memory trial, subjects were presented with a single shot (here from frame 55576 to frame 55601, duration = 0.833 seconds).
 Subjects indicated whether or not they had seen the events in the shot during the movie.
 (C) Raster plot showing the performance of each of the 41 subjects (one subject per row) for multiple shots from frame 55,500 to frame 56,800.
 Each vertical mark indicates the subject's response (blue = correct, red = incorrect).
-Bottom: for each shot, if most subjects were correct, the height of the blue line indicates the percentage of subjects that were incorrect (see Fig. S3 for a raster over the whole experiment).
+Bottom: for each shot, if most subjects were correct, the height of the blue line indicates the percentage of subjects that were correct; if most subjects were incorrect, the height of the red line indicates the percentage of subjects that were incorrect (see Fig. S2 for a raster over the whole experiment).